Director – Stephanie Spray

 Audio Visual Technician – Travis Levasseur

-Travis Levasseur is an artist and screenwriter b.
-1991 in Richmond, VA who produces awkward moments through sight, sound, smell and touch.
-His multimedia practice spawned from his work producing special effects for theater and film where he became obsessed with exploring the gears and levers humans use to trick themselves for entertainment.
-This endless curiosity of technique and process has continued to drive him to pursue work that pushes the boundaries of reality and illusion both in concept and form.
-Since then, Travis has produced hybrid documentary films, shorts, music videos, multimedia installations, and television pilots that tell haunting, queer, dystopian stories, frequently leveraging comedy, and camp.
-Many of these projects enter their worlds by investigating the actions of humans and animals who are no longer present to amplify the people and places left behind by slavery’s capitalism.
+Travis Levasseur is a multimedia artist who produces awkward moments through sight, sound, smell and touch.
+Travis has produced hybrid documentary films, shorts, music videos, multimedia installations, and television pilots that tell haunting, queer, dystopian stories, frequently leveraging comedy, and camp.
 His single-channel video work has been screened at Vox Populi in Philadelphia, PA, Macao Milano in Milan, IT, and the Borscht Film Festival in Miami, FL.
 His multimedia installations have been exhibited at Big Law Country Club in Brooklyn, NY, and Terrault Contemporary in Baltimore, MD.
 He has received fellowships for his work at the Elsewhere Museum in Greensboro, NC, and Johns Hopkins University in Baltimore, MD.
 Travis currently lives and works in Los Angeles, CA with his husband, two small dogs, and senile cat.
 In his free time, he likes to talk to electronics about their feelings.